AndreaFalanti/popnas/README.md

 - Fix blocks not having addition of the two operations output.
 - Fix skip connections (input index -2) not working as expected.
 - Tweak child CNN training hyperparameters, to make them more similar to PNAS paper.
-- Add adamW as an alternative optimizer that can be optionally enabled and used instead of Adam + L2 regularization, providing a more accurate weight decay.
+- Add AdamW as an alternative optimizer that can be optionally enabled and used instead of Adam + L2 regularization, providing a more accurate weight decay.
-- Add ScheduledDropPath in local version (see FractalNet), since it was used in both PNAS and NASNet.
+- Add ScheduledDropPath in local version (see FractalNet paper), since it was used in both PNAS and NASNet.
 - Add cosine decay restart learning rate schedule, since also ADAM benefits a lot from it.
-- Allow the usage of flexible kernel sizes for each operator supported by the algorithm.
+- Allow the usage of flexible kernel sizes for each operator supported by the algorithm, thanks to regex parsing.
 - Add support for TransposeConvolution operator.
 - Add the possibility to generate models with multiple outputs, one at the end of each cell.
 The CNN is then trained with custom loss weights for each output, scaling exponentially based on the cell index (last cell loss has weight 1/2, the second-last 1/4, the third-last 1/8, etc...)